Rat City Roller Derby: Junior league

 In July, 2007 a junior league was established, the Seattle Derby Brats.
 The Seattle Derby Brats are an independent organization that rents practice space from Rat City.
 They were the second junior league to start and the first to have a public bout.
 The first inter-league junior bout was the Tuscan Derby Brats vs The Seattle Derby Brats at the 2007 WFTDA Nationals.
-They were the fourth team to be part of the JRDA, the Junior Roller Derby Association but are no longer affiliated.
+They were the fourth team to be part of the JRDA, the Junior Roller Derby Association.
 At the 2007 National Tournament, the Seattle Derby Brats skated against Tucson's junior team between the tournament games.
 The Seattle Derby Brats were founded and coached by Krista Lafontaine Williams ("Betty Ford Galaxy") formerly of Rat City and currently skating with the Rainier Roller Girls.
 Betty Ford Galaxy retired from coaching junior derby at the end of the 2014 season.
 Many other local skaters have helped coach and hold board positions.

 The Seattle Derby Brats has teams for multiple levels of play.
 The youngest group of skaters (ages 8 to 11), known as the Tootsy Rollers, play a positional-blocking version of roller derby with little contact.
 The Tootsy Rollers are split into four teams: Lemon Drops, Acid Pops, Orange Crush and Turquoise Terrors.
 Division I (ages 11 to 17) is made up of four teams:Poison Skid'les, Evil Angels, Battle Axles, and Stunflowers.
 Division I plays positional roller derby with more in-depth strategy.
 Division II (ages 11 to 17) features full-contact play.
 The teams in Division II are in three tiers, listed in order of skill: the Toxic AvengHers/Mighty Rollers, the Ultra Violets, and the all star travel team, the Galaxy Girls.